The 20 Best Pontocerebellar Hypoplasia Doctors Near Me in Colorado, US

 Accepting New Patients

-Farrah Rajabi is a Medical Genetics specialist and a Pediatrics provider in Aurora, Colorado.
+Farrah Rajabi is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Aurora, Colorado.
 Dr. Rajabi is rated as an Experienced provider by MediFind in the treatment of Pontocerebellar Hypoplasia.
-Her top areas of expertise are Smith-Magenis Syndrome, Miller-Dieker Syndrome, Oculocutaneous Albinism, and Ornithine Transcarbamylase Deficiency.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Smith-Magenis Syndrome, Miller-Dieker Syndrome, Oculocutaneous Albinism, and Phenylketonuria (PKU).
 Dr. Rajabi is currently accepting new patients.

 Experienced in Pontocerebellar Hypoplasia